AwdotiaRomanowna/WhatTheHack-1/033-OSSDatabaseMigration/Student/05-online-migration.md

 ## Hints -- PostgreSQL

 * Use the Premium version of the Azure Database Migration Service for migrating PostgreSQL.
-* Put the Azure Database Migration Service in its own subnet inside the same VNet that on-prem AKS uses - "OSSDBMigrationNet".
+* Put the Azure Database Migration Service in its own subnet inside the same VNet that "on-prem" AKS uses: "OSSDBMigrationNet".
 This way it can connect to the source database using the database container(s) private IP address.
-* To find out the private IP address for the PostgreSQL On-Prem
+* To find out the private IP address for the PostgreSQL running in the database container:

 ```bash